TheShufflingFool/Black-Records-Unrestricted-Hunt/README.md

 ### RECOMMENDED METHOD
 1. Download the latest release of AdmiralCurtiss' [SenPatcher](https://github.com/AdmiralCurtiss/SenPatcher) and use it to patch your game.
-2. Download the latest release of `BlackRecords_Unrestricted.p3a` ([here](https://github.com/TheShufflingFool/Black-Records-Unrestricted-Hunt/releases/latest)).
+2. Download the latest release of `BlackRecords_Unrestricted.p3a` ([DOWNLOAD LINK](https://github.com/TheShufflingFool/Black-Records-Unrestricted-Hunt/releases/latest)).
 3. Locate the game's main directory:
    * for Steam version, right-click on `The Legend of Heroes: Trails of Cold Steel II` and select Manage → Browse local files
    * for GOG version, right-click on `The Legend of Heroes: Trails of Cold Steel II` and select Manage installation → Show folder